-(1) The Board of Directors shall consist of:

-(b) nine (9) regional directors

-(2) Regional directors shall be elected by region for a two (2) year term.
+- (1) The Board of Directors shall consist of: - (a) executive - (b) nine (9) regional directors - (2) Regional directors shall be elected by region for a two (2) year term.
 Such directors may be re-elected.
-The three western regional directors and northern regional director sal order to result the elected on odd years.
-The three eastern regional director sal director sand northern regional director sand northern
+The three western regional directors and northern regional director #2 will be elected on odd years.
+The three eastern regional directors and northern regional director #1 will be elected on even years.

-There shall be eight (8) regions named as follows: NR1, NR2, WR1, WR2, ER1, ER2, ER3 and a further director shall be elected in regional....., and the Board of Directors shall determine what areas may be represented by each region.
+There shall be eight (8) regions named as follows: NR1, NR2, WR1, WR2, ER1, ER2, ER3 and a further director shall be elected in regional....., and the Board of Directors shall determine what areas may be represented by each